utumenbayar-miu/CS568-Assign4-CrudApps/README.md

 ## Microtask
 * Play with the useEffect hook.
 There are 3 alternatives in useEffect, componentDidMount, componentDidUpdate, and componentWillUnmount.

+## Extra
+* When there are multiple operations on a single state like addStudent, updateStudent, deleteStudent on students state, you can use `useReducer` which is better practice.
+Replace `useState` with `useReducer`.

 Refer:
 ```
 import { useEffect, useState } from "react";